What is diabetes?

 Types and causes of diabetes

-There are three types of diabetes: type I, type II and gestational.
+There are three types of diabetes: type 1, type 2, and gestational.

 Some symptoms of diabetes include: